eclipsesource/tabris-js/doc/widget-basics.md

 ### Change Events

 All widgets support property change events that are fired when a property value changes.
-All change events are named after the property with `Changed` as a postfix, e.g. `myValue` fires `myValueChanged`, so listeners can be registered via `onMyValueChangd`.
+All change events are named after the property with `Changed` as a postfix, e.g. `myValue` fires `myValueChanged`, so listeners can be registered via `onMyValueChanged`.

 In addition to the common event properties, [change events](./types.md#propertychangedevent) have a property `value` that contains the new value of the property.